-“Midnight Sacrifice” is the second book to Melinda Leigh’s Midnight series and it definitely is a tear jerker, especially towards the end.
+“Midnight Sacrifice” is the second book to Melinda Leigh’s Midnight series and it is a tear-jerker, especially towards the end.
 I read this book in 2013 for the first time and decided to re-read it in 2018. 🙂

-When people start going missing again, the town starts wondering if the same person who kidnapped Jayne is at again.
-Danny will do anything to find that person and bring him to justice…and he will do anything to protect the woman he cannot get out of his head as well.
+When people start going missing again, the town begins wondering if the same person who kidnapped Jayne is at yet.
+Danny will do anything to find that person and bring him to justice, and he will do anything to protect the woman he cannot get out of his head as well.
 Mandy though has a secret that may drive him away though.

 I connected well with both Danny and Mandy in this story.
-Danny having his own issues with what happened to him in the Army and what he continues to deal with due to PTSD is definitely one male character who can get out of a tight jam and is very stubborn.
-He definitely had a Army stance to him and maybe being prior military myself, I loved getting to know his background and knowing what he has gone through.
+Danny had his issues with what happened to him in the Army and what he continues to deal with due to PTSD is one male character who can get out of a tight jam and is very stubborn.
+He definitely had an Army stance to him and maybe being prior military myself, I loved getting to know his background.
 It made him stronger each time he went through something.

 This is one story that is not for the light-hearted though.
-You may become attach to certain characters and you may even start crying thanks to Melinda making your emotions go haywire.
-I knew I bawled like a baby at the ending of “Midnight Sacrifice”.
+You may become attached to certain characters, and you may even start crying thanks to Melinda making your emotions go haywire.
+I knew I bawled like a baby at the ending of “Midnight Sacrifice.”
 I should have known though that Melinda’s story would make me cry.
 It seems I am always pulling out the tissues with her romantic suspense books.

 I give this book 5 stars and highly recommend this book and the first book to romantic suspense readers out there.
-I definitely recommend reading the first book before this one due to wanting to know fully what happened to the previous characters and why the story has continued on.
+I recommend reading the first book before this one due to wanting to know fully what happened to the previous characters and why the story has continued.